Mission & History

 Mission

-To improve the research mentoring relationships for mentees and mentors at all career stages through the development, implementation and study of evidence-based and culturally-responsive interventions.
+Our mission is to improve mentoring relationships for research trainees and mentors at all career stages through the development, implementation and study of evidence-based and culturally-responsive interventions and the study of mentoring ecosystem.

 The Center for the Improvement of Mentored Experiences in Research (CIMER) will: